cu-mkp/edition-webpages/docs/resources/overview.md

 # Overview of Resources

-Numerous resources serve as tools and companion commentary to the text of Ms. Fr.
-640.

 ## [List of Entries](/#entries)

 The manuscript consists almost entirely of units of text under titles, which the Project has called “entries.”
 The List of Entries forms an index to navigate the over 900 entries.